 Interstate 41 replaced U.S. 41 along the freeway corridor between Milwaukee and Green Bay via Fond du Lac and Appleton.
 This included the U.S. 41 overlap with I-894 and along I-94 southward from Milwaukee to Russell Road (Exit 1 A) and the Illinois state line.
 Resigning of U.S. 41 to Interstate 41 through Wisconsin took place between late May and November 2015.
 The $5.9 million project included the posting of 3,200 signs over the 180 mile long route.1

-Interstate 41 creates the unusual situation where a U.S. route changes into an Interstate route with the exact same number (U.S. 74 and Interstate 74 do the same thing at Rockingham and Laurinburg, North Carolina).
-U.S. 41 will not be acknowledged from intersecting routes or along freeway guide signs however.
+Interstate 41 created the unusual situation where a U.S. route changes into an Interstate route with the exact same number (U.S. 74 and I-74 do the same thing at Rockingham and Laurinburg, North Carolina).
+U.S. 41 is not acknowledged from intersecting routes or along freeway guide signs however.

 High Priority Corridor